Miscarriage

 Hysteroscopy

 Hysteroscopy is a diagnostic test that makes use of a thin telescope-like hysterescope to view and operate upon the endometrial cavity.
-Carbondioxide is filled into the cavity to aid this process.
-While often hysteroscopy can be done as an outpatient procedure, some women may need local anasthesia.
+Carbon dioxide is filled into the cavity to aid this process.
+While often hysteroscopy can be done as an outpatient procedure, some women may need local anesthesia.
 In some cases, hysterescopy is done along with a resectoscope.
 But this procedure destroys the uterine lining and is not a viable alternative for women who wish to have children.
 A laparoscope may be used to view the uterine exteriors.

 Diagnostic hysteroscopy involves observation of the endometrial cavity for any abnormalities.
-This procedure is often used in cases where there has been abnormal uterine bleeding or repeated miscarriages.
+This procedure is often used in cases where there has been abnormal uterine bleeding or repeated miscarriage.
 Diagnostic hysteroscopy may also be used to confirm the results of HSG.
 Hysterescopy may be used to check for causes of heavy or irregular menstrual cycle or fit IUD.

-Operative hysteroscopy involves use of hysteroscope to remove polyps, cut adhesions or treat fibroidsand septums.
+Operative hysteroscopy involves use of hysteroscope to remove polyps, cut adhesions or treat fibroids and septums.
 This can be used as an alternative to open abdominal surgery.
 This involves use of operative hysteroscope that allows the physician to insert operating tools.
 In rare cases, hysterescopy may lead to infection and heavy bleeding or injury to the cervix or uterus.

 Bibliography / Reference